coffee2code/custom-post-limits/readme.txt

 1. Unzip `custom-post-limits.zip` inside the `/wp-content/plugins/` directory, or upload `custom-post-limits.php` to `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Click the plugin's `Settings` link next to its `Deactivate` link (still on the Plugins page), or click on the `Settings` -> `SMTP` link, to go to the plugin's admin options page.
+1. Click the plugin's `Settings` link next to its `Deactivate` link (still on the Plugins page), or click on the `Settings` -> `Post Limits` link, to go to the plugin's admin settings page.
 Optionally customize the limits.

 == Frequently Asked Questions ==